 LANL employees care about each other and work together to promote a respectful work environment free from harassment and discrimination.
-Teamwork and inclusion are central to how we work.
+Teamwork and collaboration are central to how we work.
 Behaviors that create an offensive, hostile, or intimidating environment are not tolerated.
-As part of our commitment to respect and inclusion, Triad provides employment and opportunities for advancement, compensation, training, and growth according to individual merit, without regard to race, color, religion, sex, national origin, sexual orientation, gender identity, marital status, veteran status, age, genetic information, or disability.
+As part of our commitment to respect and fairness, Triad provides employment and opportunities for advancement, compensation, training, and growth according to individual merit, without regard to race, color, religion, sex, national origin, sexual orientation, gender identity, marital status, veteran status, age, genetic information, or disability.

-LANL is committed to a work environment that is safe and supportive and promotes a healthy and diverse workforce.
-PD712, Equal Employment Opportunity, Affirmative Action, and Diversity, and P721-1, Respectful Workplace and Prohibition against Harassment, offer additional information on meeting these commitments.
+LANL is committed to a work environment that is safe and supportive and promotes a healthy and engaged workforce.
+PD712, Equal Employment Opportunity, Anti-discrimination and Workforce Engagement, and P721-1, Respectful Workplace and Prohibition against Harassment, offer additional information on meeting these commitments.

-- Foster a mutually respectful working environment that is free from discrimination, intimidation, and harassment (including sexual harassment). - Participate in training programs and events designed to enhance understanding and awareness of equal opportunity initiatives and diversity-related issues. - Promote diversity in hiring and other employment decisions. - Do not discriminate against others on the basis of any characteristic protected by law or LANL policy. - Do not engage in behaviors that create an offensive, hostile, or intimidating work environment, including shouting, abusive language, threats of violence, the use of obscenities or other non-verbal expressions of aggression, horseplay such as kicking co-workers' chairs or using personal insults, or the use of offensive nicknames or other derogatory remarks. - Avoid behavior that a reasonable person would find to be demeaning or humiliating.
+- Foster a mutually respectful working environment that is free from discrimination, intimidation, and harassment (including sexual harassment). - Participate in training programs and events designed to enhance understanding and awareness of equal opportunity initiatives, respect and dignity and elevating psychological safety. - Promote fairness in hiring and other employment decisions. - Do not discriminate against others on the basis of any characteristic protected by law or LANL policy. - Do not engage in behaviors that create an offensive, hostile, or intimidating work environment, including shouting, abusive language, threats of violence, the use of obscenities or other non-verbal expressions of aggression, horseplay such as kicking co-workers' chairs or using personal insults, or the use of offensive nicknames or other derogatory remarks. - Avoid behavior that a reasonable person would find to be demeaning or humiliating.